-Aside from this lemon muffin recipe, the orange glaze is also excellent as a topping for pound cakes.
+Aside from old fashioned lemon muffin recipe, the orange glaze is also excellent when used as a topping for pound cakes.

 When the 10 to 12 minutes baking time is up, use a toothpick to check muffins to see whether they are done.
 If done, the toothpick should come out clean without any batter sticking to it.